shadiAl-Jaradat/Glucer-App/README.md

 - Flutter packages
 - Firebase ( Authentication using mobile number OTP code - FireStore - Storage )
-- Flutter Charts
+- syncfusion_flutter_charts
-- Sharedpreferences Flutter - (UserDefaults)
+- Sharedpreferences Flutter - (PreferencesManager / local storage )

 ## How To Use

-- Clone the project and run it on android studio or VS code
+- Clone the project and run it on android studio or VS code on android emulators only

 ---